• Skip to primary navigation

 The Self-Employed version has superior benefits which ease the tax stress for small business owners and entrepreneurs.

-We love the fact that both offer live customer support you can access online, but we like the fact that H&R Block still has physical offices for people who want some hand-holding while they work through their unique tax situation.
+Both TurboTax and H&R Block offer live customer support you can access online, but H&R Block has physical offices for people who want some hand-holding while they work through their unique tax situation.
+The price of a one-on-one tax appointment with H&R Block starts at $89, but the company unfortunately isn’t transparent with its pricing for this level of service beyond that base price point.

-Bottom line: Both H&R Block and TurboTax offer similar pricing and features, although H&R Block has a slight edge in terms of pricing and customer support, in my opinion.
+Bottom line: H&R Block and TurboTax offer similar features, although H&R Block has a slight edge in terms of pricing and customer support, in my opinion.

 File your taxes with H&R Block >>